Fishing rights removed from dried-up Lollycocks pond

 There is also no fishing permitted in the stretch of the River Slea upstream of Cogglesford Mill, and elsewhere it should only be carried out with the appropriate licence and landowner permission.

-The pond’s fish were removed by a reputable, licensed Lincolnshire fishery, under an Environment Agency permit.
+The council says the pond’s fish were removed by a reputable, licensed Lincolnshire fishery, under an Environment Agency permit.
 As well as the stocked carp an impressive eel thought to be around twenty-years old was found.
 The presence of this endangered species indicates the habitat’s previous health.